fakela/documentation/get-started/what-is-mindee.md

 ## Mindee Products

 - **Off-the-shelf APIs**: With off-the-shelf APIs, you don't have to write any code to use our data extraction APIs.
-This can easily be used only in the browser for non-technical users.
+This can be used only in the browser.
 Each of our off-the-shelf APIs (Passport OCR API, Receipt OCR API, Invoice OCR API, etc.) has been trained using hundreds of thousands of documents to provide you with the most robust and accurate parsing solution.

 - **API Builder**: [Mindee API Builder](https://mindee.com/lp/ocr-document-learning) is our battle-tested deep learning OCR algorithm that allows users to design and train an API to extract the data they need from any type of document.